-Issue Action Responsible Officer Target Date 1 Shared and outsourced services must have effective oversight and decision-making arrangements.
+Issue Current position (May 2025) Responsible Officer Target Date 1 Shared and outsourced services must have effective oversight and decision-making arrangements.
 Recent internal audit reports have identified improvements in some areas.
-Review the arrangements for key outsourced and shared services and redefine the partnership boards and oversight groups, including egal, licensing and Capita 5Cs contract.
-Director of Corporate Services Sept 2024 2 Ensure that the council's overarching governance framework is effective, widely understood and adhered to Review and update the constitution Chief Executive and the Monitoring Officer Aug 2024 3 Ensure robust and effective scrutiny is in place to support decision making Review latest statutory O&S guidance and implement any improvements necessary.
-Director of Corporate Services Sept 2024 1 Review complaints process to ensure it is effective and meets the needs of customers.
-Participate in the ombudsman trial pilot for new arrangements Director of Corporate Services Sept 2024 5 Independent review of governance and how the council operates and performs - learning from others Corporate peer challenge arranged for Q4 in 2024/25 Chief Executive March 2025
+Review of legal and licensing complete with revised deeds and SLAs Cabinet approved revised building control arrangement Capita 5Cs contract governance and client monitoring will be revised from October 2025 under the new extension arrangements.
+Internal audits identified good oversight for street cleaning and grounds maint.
+Director of Corporate Services Complete 2 Ensure that the council's overarching governance framework is effective, widely understood and adhered to Internal and external audits have confirmed good governance overall.
+Audit Committee's annual report also considered the framework to be effective Chief Executive and the Monitoring Officer Complete - to be kept under review 3 Ensure robust and effective scrutiny is in place to support decision making O&S Chairman's annual report for 2024/25 summaries the extensive activity of the committee.
+Director of Corporate Services Complete - to be kept under review 4 Review complaints process to ensure it is effective and meets the needs of customers.
+Report considered by O&S then approved by Cabinet 2025 with new policy aligning to Ombudsman new guidance Director of Corporate Services Complete

-Issue Action Responsible Officer Target Date 6 Ensure effective arrangements for following up management actions arising from internal audit reports, particularly those reports assessed as limited assurance Monthly check on progress with relevant service manager, with any changes to agreed actions and/or target date agreed with the S151 Officer Report to October 2024 Audit Committee on progress against the limited assurance audit actions highlighted to Audit Cttee in July Director of Corporate Services October 2024
+Issue Current position (May 2025) Responsible Officer Target Date 5 Independent review of governance and how the council operates and performs - learning from others Corporate peer challenge undertaken in April 2025.
+Report expected June, action plan to be created and reported to O&S and Cabinet Chief Executive Sept 2025 6 Ensure effective arrangements for following up management actions arising from internal audit reports, particularly those reports assessed as limited assurance Monthly check on progress with relevant service manager, with any changes to agreed actions and/or target date agreed with the S151 Officer Report to October 2024 Audit Committee on progress against the limited assurance audit actions SIAP report Qtly to Audit Cttee on progress Director of Corporate Services Complete